 Planning a trip to Australia?
 Here is my ultimate Australian

-bucket list full of Australia’s top attractions and must visit places to help you plan your adventure
+bucket list full of Australia’s top attractions and must see places to help you plan your adventure

 Australia is one bucket list destination that everyone should visit at least once.
 Whether you are a luxury traveller, backpacker or just trying to see the world in your holidays, Australia has something for you.
 But with a country so vast and diverse where do you start?
-You’ll never see everything in one trip (even if you are backpacking) but with a little pre-trip
+You’ll never see everything in one trip (even if you are backpacking and have time to spare) but with a little pre-trip

-So to get you started here is my state by state guide to help you discover some of the best experiences Australia has to offer.
-I’ve done most of these on my trips over the years so if they’ve made it onto the list then take it from me they are worth adding to your Australian bucket list.
+So to get you started here is my state by state guide to help you discover some of the best attractions and experiences Australia has to offer.
+I’ve done most of these on my trips over the years so if they’ve made it onto the list then take it from me they are worth adding to your Australia bucket list.